MycroftAI/ZZZ-RETIRED__chatter/README.md

 # chatter
 A Mycroft AI chatbot solution framework, currently under development.
 Will use Mycroft AI docker image as the base for running it.

+Currently the goal is for this to use mycroft skills for its responses and [Errbot](https://errbot.io) for the backend and connection to chat applications.

+A demo version of this bot can be seen in the Mattermost community for MycroftAI at https://chat.mycroft.ai and the name of the bot is @mycrofthelper

 Still a work in progress

 ## Installation